 Case study 001 · Seattle, WA

-$101,186 on the books, booked by the agent.
+$101,186 we were leaving on the table.
+Every tour booked by the agent.

 The front space at 1712 Studios · 1712 1st Ave S, Seattle